 Analysis of the First 5 Ingredients of Orijen Original Cat

-Chicken: Good source of protein for cats but chicken as an ingredient to be cooked, it loses weight in the proportion of the formula.
+Chicken: Good source of protein for cats but chicken as an ingredient to be cooked, loses weight in the proportion of the formula.
 3 stars

 Turkey: The same as chicken, turkey meat contains water weight that after being cooked, reduce the proportion of turkey in the formula.
 3 stars